|White, yellow, cream

 Ensure that you visit the breeder’s property.
 Ensure that there aren’t several litters at once, check that the parent dogs as well as the puppies look happy and healthy, and interact with the puppy’s parents.
 Check health certification and screening certificates to ensure that the parents are healthy.

-3 Little-Known Facts About White Husky
+3 Little-Known Facts About the White Husky

-1. Huskies Are Built For The Cold
+1. Huskies Are Built for the Cold

 The Siberian Husky is truly built for survival in cold conditions.
-They have a double coat, which is made of a short undercoat and long outer coat.
+They have a double coat, which is made of a short undercoat and a long outer coat.
 This protects them from snow and rain while also keeping them warm.
 Their eyes are narrowed which protects them from snow and also helps to protect them from the sun glare that beats off the snow on the ground.
-Even their long, bush tails are built to protect them from the snowy conditions of Siberia.
+Even their long, bushy tails are built to protect them from the snowy conditions of Siberia.
 They can wrap their tail around their face to keep them extra warm when trying to sleep.
 A Husky may not be a suitable dog if you live in too warm a climate, and they will truly flourish when kept in a cold climate.